esensar/neovim-http-api-plugin/README.md

 This plugin serves as an example of Java plugin that can be used with [neovim-java-plugin-host](https://github.com/esensar/neovim-java-plugin-host).
 It provides Neovim RPC API through HTTP endpoints.

+**NOTE:** This example uses request instead of notification for starting.
+In this case, notification could have been used as well (and is probably the better solution, since it won't block Neovim).
+To use notifications instead `@NeovimNotificationHandler` annotation should be used, and from neovim `notify` instead of `request` should be used.

 ## Requirements

 - [Neovim](https://neovim.io/) version 0.7.0+